ECP-WarpX/picsar/README.md

 - In **pure-Fortran mode**: in this case, the code is run as a stand-alone application.

 - In **Python mode**: in this case, PICSAR is used as a Python module.
-It can be used with existing code (e.g. Warp) to
+It can be used with existing code (e.g. Warp) to **accelerate** simulations by rerouting the calls to the **low-level kernels** (current deposition, field advance, particle pusher).
-  **accelerates** simulations by rerouting the calls to the **low-level kernels** (current deposition, field advance, particle pusher).
  More precisely, in this case, instead of calling Warp's regular kernels, the simulation will call PICSAR's highly-optimized kernels.

 ![warp_and_pxr](Doxygen/images/warp_and_picsar.png)

 #### A.  Fortran mode

 PICSAR input parameters must be provided in an input file named `input_file.pxr` in the folder where the code is ran.
 An example (`test.pxr`) of input file is provided in `examples/example_decks_fortran/`.
 To run the executable on n MPI processes:
 ```
 mpirun -np n ./picsar